makostadima/r-novice-intermediate-cambridge-june2015/05-data-analysis.md

 ### Plotting

-The mathematician Richard Hamming once said, "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualize data.
+The mathematician Richard Hamming once said, "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualise data.
 Visualisation deserves an entire lecture (or course) of its own, but we can explore a few of R's plotting features.

 Let's take a look at the population of Argentina over time.
 Plotting the values is done with the function `plot`.